Harvey Guzzini Quadrifoglio Pendant Lamp

 Electricity: 2 bulbs E14, 2 x 60 watt maximum (inside the lamp shade) and 1 bulb E27, 1 x 75 watt maximum (below under the diffuser) – 110/220 volt.

-Any type of light bulb can be used, but opaque or white bulbs are preferred for the E14 bulbs inside and a a silver cup/crown/bowl light bulb below.
+Any type of light bulb can be used, but white or frosted bulbs are preferred for the E14 bulbs inside the acrylic lampshade.
+A silver cupped light bulb below.
 The lights can work separately if the wiring in the house is provided for this purpose.

 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

-Other versions: Floor lamp and table lamp.
-Also made in white and orange.
-A version exists with a white metal plate instead of a chrome one.
+Other versions: The Harvey Guzzini Quadrifoglio pendant lamp exists also as a floor lamp and table lamp.
+It was at least also made in white, yellow, green and orange.
+A version exists with a white metal diffuser instead of a chrome one.

 Quadrifoglio, the Italian word for four-leaf clover.

-This light is always attributed to Gae Aulenti (1927-2012), but that is not true.
+This Harvey Guzzini Quadrifoglio pendant lamp is often attributed to Gae Aulenti (1927-2012), but that is not true.
 Gae Aulenti started to work for the iGuzzini company in 1985 and created together with Piero Castiglioni the (industrial) Cestello lamp for the Palazzo Grassi in Venice, Italy; 17 years after the Quadrofoglio was designed.
-Source: the website of iGuzzini.
-The Cestello was in production from 1985 until 1992.
+Source: the website of iGuzzini and the book: “Culture of an Italian Region.
+The Marche, Guzzini and design“, written by Augusto Morello, published in 2002.
+The Cestello lamp was in production from 1985 until 1992.

-The Quadrifoglio has some similarities with the Pipistrello lamp Gae Aulenti designed for Martinelli Luce.
+The Quadrifoglio pendant lamp has some similarities with the Pipistrello lamp Gae Aulenti designed for Martinelli Luce.
 Most likely the story originated that way.
+Several designer books are wrong, unfortunately.

 Logo used between 1959 and 1964.
 Inspired by the 1950 film “Harvey“, starring James Stewart.